originphp/markdown/README.md

 $html = Markdown::toHtml($markdown);
 ```

-By default markdown is escaped before converting to HTML this prevents people putting malcious HTML code.
+By default markdown is escaped before converting to HTML this prevents people putting malicious HTML code.
 You can disable this by passing the options array with `escape` set to false.

 ```php
 Markdown::toHtml($markdown,['escape'=>false]);